 - The USIBWC-USEPA June 2023 Joint Record of Decision (ROD) for the United States-Mexico-Canada Agreement (USMCA) Mitigation of Contaminated Transboundary Flows Project identified projects in the US and Mexico to reduce sewage in canyon flows, discharged directly to the Pacific Ocean at San Antonio de los Buenos Creek in Punta Banderas, Mexico, and wastewater in the Tijuana River.
-The ROD is what enables USEPA and US International Boundary Water Commission (USIBWC) to proceed to the design phase for proposed projects. - Several of the projects in the ROD are the same as, or similar to, those included in Minute 328, a binational agreement that includes project responsibilities, such as operation and maintenance (O&M) and cost sharing.
+The ROD is what enables USEPA and US International Boundary Water Commission (USIBWC) to proceed to the design phase for proposed projects.

+- Several of the projects in the ROD are the same as, or similar to, those included in Minute 328, a binational agreement that includes project responsibilities, such as operation and maintenance (O&M) and cost sharing.
 USIBWC has a publicly accessible GIS web portal to view the location, description, and status of projects included in Minute 328.
 Border Infrastructure Repairs and Improvements updates include: - The expansion of South Bay International Wastewater Treatment Plant (SBIWTP) from 25 to 50 million gallons per day (MGD) is the only U.S.-side project of the Minute 328 projects planned for 2022-2027.
 USIBWC anticipates design for the SBIWTP rehabilitation and expansion project to be completed by May 2026.
-The maximum timeline for construction is five years. - San Antonio de los Buenos (SAB) treatment plant: Eighteen MGD of sewage will be treated by the new SAB treatment plant prior to being discharged directly to the ocean six miles south of the border in Punta Banderas, Mexico.
-Testing, corrective actions, and stabilization efforts are currently underway, with full operation now expected to commence in early May (not in April as previously identified). - Tijuana's International Collector: In early March, the USIBWC reported that multiple unforeseen construction issues at the project to replace Tijuana's International Collector resulted in a temporary cessation of influent to the SBIWTP on March 9th, as well as transboundary flows of wastewater and rainwater that entered the Tijuana River at Stewart's Drain.
-By mid-afternoon on March 9, 2025, the transboundary flows had stopped, and the SBIWTP resumed normal operations.
-On April 9, 2025, USIBWC was notified by Mexico they had decided, that after deliberating various options, to discharge approximately 5 MGD for a five-day period.
-This discharge will occur while they repair a critical junction box that is part of the International Collector project.
-The USIBWC has requested Mexico take action to activate its PBCILA lift station to remove as much flow as possible from the river before it enters the United States, given the new wastewater discharge.
-This pump is normally closed during the rainy season.
+The maximum timeline for construction is five years.
+The contractor expects to shorten this timeline by as much as 18 months through a progressive design-build approach.
+The plant will remain in operation throughout design and construction. - San Antonio de los Buenos (SAB) treatment plant: Eighteen MGD of sewage will be treated by the new SAB treatment plant prior to being discharged directly to the ocean six miles south of the border in Punta Banderas, Mexico.
+Testing, corrective actions, and stabilization efforts are currently underway, with full operation now expected to commence in early May. - Tijuana's International Collector: On April 10, the United States section of the International Boundary and Water Commission (USIBWC) reported that authorities in